 - Because Gideon actively hates Harrow.

-- Because Gideon hates Harrow, Gideon doesn’t cares about the outcome of the main plot.
+- Therefore, the reader doesn’t care about the outcome of the main plot.

 - The characters received invites to go to a haunted house in order to receive immortality.
 When they get there, they receive no instruction on how to achieve immortality.
-Instead the only instruction they get is ‘don’t enter locked rooms you don’t have keys too.’
+Instead they wander around from room to room, chatting, with no clear plan.

 - It would have been better if the author clearly established from the outset that only one or two of the aspirants could achieve immortality, due to the limited number of keys.
 Having a competition established early on would raise the stakes and make it clear that the aspirant immortals would have to fight/kill one another.